A Uniting Church coeducational independent day and boarding school on Kaurna Country, Adelaide, South Australia

 A person living out a spirit of leadership demonstrates personal literacy in understanding and employing both their own skills and abilities and those of their team to the greatest effect.
 Self-confidence, determination, motivation, intuitive decision-making, persuasion and negotiation and creative problem solving are all in evidence as is the ability to spot opportunities and take calculated risks.
 Self-awareness and emotional-literacy allow for confident tempering, analysis and expression of emotions both for the leader and those that they lead.’

 Taken from the Round Square website: www.roundsquare.org

-The Round Square Student Committee at Westminster is chaired by students, and various leadership positions of consequence are shared by the students.
+The RSSC (Round Square Student Committee) at Westminster is chaired by students, and various leadership positions of consequence are shared by the students.
 The annual International, Regional Senior and Junior Conferences are an ideal forum for students to demonstrate leadership skills, both in the planning process and public administration.
-Leadership is promoted in both the Preparatory and Senior Schools at Westminster through School leadership positions, SRC, as well as in co-curricular activities.
+Leadership is promoted in both the Preparatory and Senior Schools at Westminster through School leadership positions, as well as in co-curricular activities.
 Leadership is promoted in Service projects and Adventure activities where the students are encouraged to take a major role in the planning, organisation and evaluation phases.

-Many opportunities are given to our students to develop these skills in ‘Leadership’ throughout their schooling and Westminster is proud of the way our students show initiative and leadership in a multitude of ways, a genuine example of character education.
+Many opportunities are given to our students to develop these skills in ‘Leadership’ throughout their schooling and Westminster is proud of the way our students show initiative and leadership in a multitude of ways, a genuine example of character education in full swing.

 Round Square and Exchanges Coordinator